“Attorney Talcott Franklin knows mortgage-backed securities inside and out…”

 Talcott Franklin P.C. is a “boutique” law firm.
 A boutique firm offers the sophistication and know-how of a large “white shoe” or major market law firm, but without the over-head .
 Our lawyers are licensed in over 10 states.

-The firm has attorneys actively licensed in DC, KS, IL, MI, MD, MO, NC, NY, TX, VA, WV.
+The firm has attorneys actively licensed in DC, KS, GA, MI, MD, MO, NC, NY, TX, VA, WV.
 Attorneys hold inactive licenses in CA, MN, and SC.

 Talcott Franklin P.C. in the News